-An integration of cutting-edge technology allows for online global learning communities which interconnect the student to the global community regardless of the student's location in the world.
-Whether serving locally or internationally, graduates of the College of Social and Behavioral Sciences are prepared to respond to the call of Christ through service-leadership in a rapidly globalizing world.
+Whether serving locally or internationally, graduates of the College of Social and Behavioral Sciences are prepared to respond to the call of Christ through excellent theory development and advanced applied skills to provide care in a rapidly globalizing world.
 We hope that you will consider joining us!